vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 <br />

 ## 7. Building a module from A to Z in an iteration
+When you have an idea to build a great module, it means you have a brilliant idea in the first place to start with.
+How does it come anyway?
+Is it a spontaneous process or can we work elaborately on it to train ideation from its conception to delivery?
+I want to say _Yes_ to both, please follow me to see what I have to offer in this recipe.

 ### 1. Preparation
 ### 2. Recipe